S. 2750: SANDBOX Act

 5

-Waivers last 2 years, renewable up to 4 times
+Waivers run 2 years, renewable up to a decade

 6

-Participants must report incidents within 72 hours if they result in health and safety harm, economic damage, or unfair or deceptive trade practices.
-The bill defines health and safety risk to include bodily harm, loss of life, or substantial adverse effects on health, and defines economic damage as likely tangible, physical harm to a consumer's property or assets.
+Participants must report incidents within 72 hours if they cause health or safety harm, economic damage, or an unfair or deceptive trade practice.
+The bill defines health and safety risk broadly — bodily harm, loss of life, or substantial adverse health effects, including what it calls life before birth — and defines economic damage as likely tangible, physical harm to a consumer's property or assets.
+The company can keep operating under the waiver unless the Director revokes it.

 Who benefits from S. 2750?